The Best Jewish Food in London

 Jewish cuisine links also to countries of the Jewish diaspora: Shakshuka was first created in North Africa, and, like other Sephardic Jewish foods (such as falafel and humous), the dish shares an Arabic heritage.
 Hit Honey & Co for a fantastic classic as well as a ‘green shakshuka’ baked in spinach with herbs.
 The savoury breakfast food is also the crown jewel of Ottolenghi’s breakfast menu at NOPI.

 Because yes, brunch is a food group.
 From the likes of sweet, chocolate babka to crispy halloumi, The Good Egg celebrates cuisine ranging from Tel Aviv’s street food stalls to classic Jewish delis and bagel bakeries using sustainable and ethical produce.
+Don’t miss the new site opening soon in Camden, too.
 Bala Baya, meanwhile, boasts the innovative weekend brunch menu expected from any former Ottolenghi chef: Eran Tibi’s restaurant is a love-letter to Tel Aviv in the form of blackberry pitta French toast and beef short rib and bonfire roast.

 There’s also Larry’s, the latest venture from the team behind Levan in Peckham.
 Inspired by the Italian-American and Jewish delis of New York, Larry’s serves up potato latkes, lox and babkas from early morning until late into the night.